teisdbr/winlibrs-docs-test/librs-spec.md

 **Format:** MMDDYYYYXHH, Where 'X' is either:

 * 'R' to denote that the Incident Date is not known, and the Report Date is being substituted for it
-* Or ' ' (G - Blank) to denote that the supplied value is the actual Incident Date.
+* Or ' ' (G - Blank Space) to denote that the supplied value is the actual Incident Date.

 ### Important Note:
 * In the process to certify an agency as LIBRS-compliant, when an agency reaches the Certification and Production stages, please note the following: